-For some loans you may need additional documentation, for example, a construction-to-permanent loan will also require information about the builder and construction blueprints.
+For some loans, you may need additional documentation.
+For example, a construction-to-permanent loan will also require information about the builder and construction blueprints.
 We will let you know what additional documentation is needed for specific loan options.

-Also, once you have found the home you want and are ready to move forward with your mortgage application, we will need to a copy of the home purchase contract signed by you and the seller.
+Also, once you have found the home you want and are ready to move forward with your mortgage application, we will need to have a copy of the home purchase contract signed by you and the seller.